xc2/intensity-segments/DEVELOP.md

 This helps reduce noise in the Git history and minimizes potential conflicts.

 Additionally, it avoids triggering any unintended cyclical workflows.

+### Why separate package names for canary and stable?

+For keeping the npm registry manifest of stable package small.

+The canary version might be released frequently which will increase the response size of manifest.

+`npm/yarn/pnpm` fetch the manifest for installing dependencies, the larger the manifest, the slower the installation.
+E.g., the manifest of `@swc/core` is of 3.5MB.